-Continue to reduce waste generated by our shipboard operations by 5% by 2020 relative to our 2010 baseline, as measured by kilograms of non-recycled waste per person per day.
+Continue to reduce waste generated by our shipboard operations by 5% by 2020 relative to our 2016 baseline, as measured by kilograms of non-recycled waste per person per day.

-Increase Advanced Waste Water Purification System (AWWPS) coverage of our fleet wide capacity by 10 percentage points by 2020 relative to our 2014 baseline.
+Increase Advanced Waste Water Purification System (AWWPS) coverage of our fleetwide capacity by 10 percentage points by 2020 relative to our 2014 baseline.

-FY2016 Waste Management Performance
+FY2018 Waste Management Performance

 Food Discharge at Sea

-Shipboard incineration reduces the volume of waste on board and waste landed ashore.
+Shipboard incineration reduces the volume of waste onboard and waste landed ashore.

-Wastes generated by our operations and activities of our guests and crew mirror the waste generated by hotels and resort complexes worldwide.
-Our shipboard waste is disposed of in strict accordance with our environmental procedures that are designed to meet or exceed internal, national, regional and local environmental regulatory requirements and industry standards.
-The quantity of waste (solid and liquid) generated at our shoreside facilities is not material when compared to our ship waste generation as our shipboard waste generation represents the majority of our total waste.
+Waste generated by our operations and activities of our guests and crew mirrors the waste generated by hotels and resort complexes worldwide.
+Our shipboard waste is disposed of in strict accordance with our environmental procedures that are designed to meet or exceed internal, international, national, regional and local environmental regulatory requirements and industry standards.
+We are committed to minimizing our waste generation and are continuously looking for ways to reduce our waste footprint.